-Travel Expenses No Copayment, Deductible or Not covered Coinsurance Transportation and Lodging Limit Covered, as approved by us, up to \$10,000 per transplant.
-Benefits are not available Out-of-Network.
+Travel Expenses No Copayment, Deductible or Coinsurance Not covered Transportation and Lodging Limit • • • • • , up to \$10,000 per transplant. ilable Out-of-Network.
 Unrelated donor searches from an authorized, licensed registry for bone marrow/stem cell transplants for a Covered Human Organ or Tissue Transplant Procedure 10% Coinsurance after Deductible Not covered Donor Search Limit Covered, as approved by us, up to \$30,000 per transplant.
 In-Network only.
-Benefits are not available Out-of- Network.
+Benefits are not available Out-of-Network.
 Live Donor Health Services Inpatient Facility Services 10% Coinsurance after Deductible Not covered Outpatient Facility Services 10% Coinsurance after Deductible Not covered Donor Health Service Limit Medically Necessary charges for getting an organ from a live donor are covered up to our Maximum Allowed Amount, including complications from the donor procedure for up to six weeks from the date of procurement.

-Benefits In-Network Out-Of-Network Inpatient Services Facility Room & Board Charge: Hospital / Acute Care Facility 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The maximum does not apply to Emergency Medical Conditions.
-The Plan will pay the lesser of the benefit maximum of Providers may also bill you for any charges over the Planaximum.
-Skilled Nursing Facility 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount Skilled Nursing Facility / Rehabilitative Services 150 days per Benefit F In- and Out-of-Network c The Plan will pay the lesser of the benefit maximum of Rehabilitation or the Maximum Allowed An 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum of or the Maximum Allowed An nount.
-Doctor Services when billed separately from the Facility for: 10% Coinsurance after Deductible No Coinsurance after Deductible General Medical Care / Evaluation and Management (E&M) / Physician fees 10% Coinsurance after Deductible No Coinsurance after Deductible Surgery 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum of Providers may also bill you for any charges over the Plan nount.
+Benefits In-Network Out-Of-Network Inpatient Services Facility Room & Board Charge: Hospital / Acute Care Facility 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The maximum does not apply to Emergency Medical (Conditions.
+The Plan will pay the lesser of the benefit maximum o Providers may also bill you for any charges over the Pla maximum.
+Skilled Nursing Facility 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount Skilled Nursing Facility / Rehabilitative Services 150 days per Benefit F In- and Out-of-Network c Period Treffabilitative dervices in- and Out-or-Network C ombined The Plan will pay the lesser of the benefit maximum o r the Maximum Allowed An nount.
+Rehabilitation 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum o r the Maximum Allowed An nount.
+Doctor Services when billed separately from the Facility for: 10% Coinsurance after Deductible No Coinsurance after Deductible General Medical Care / Evaluation and Management (E&M) / Physician fees 10% Coinsurance after Deductible No Coinsurance after Deductible Surgery 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum o Providers may also bill you for any charges over the Pla nount.
 Out-of-Network

-• Maternity 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum
+• Maternity 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the

-not to exceed the
+maximum allowed

-maximum allowed amount
+amount